Amin-benabdelhafidh/wiki-project/README.md

 \
 \
 \
-There are two missing folders:\
+There are two missing folders:

-  1 - entries
+  1. entries folder
-  2 - (virtuel envirement)
+  2. (virtuel environment) folder
+ => because of some git problems.